 Archiving Logs to Amazon’s S3

 Once logs age past your log retention period, they’re no longer accessible.
 What if you need them?
 Well, we can facilitate log archiving by sending logs to an Amazon Web Services (AWS) S3 bucket.
 Logs in an S3 bucket are kept forever, or until you remove them, so you’ll always have a copy handy if you need them for historical trend analysis, auditing, or other purposes.
-Log archiving is a service that’s available to our Production tier.
+Log archiving is a service that’s available to our Pro and Enterprise tier.
 The S3 bucket is a separate product maintained through AWS.
 We cannot help create or maintain accounts with AWS.
-We’ll give you the overview of how to set up archiving here and point you to Amazon’s extensive documentation on all things AWS, when necessary.
+We’ll give you the overview of how to set up archiving here and point you to Amazon’s extensive documentation on all things AWS, where necessary.

 Step 1: Create an account on AWS